Rust removal from zinc pennies

 - Hopewell Junction, New York, USA

 In response to your question, 1st you must understand zinc plating.
 Zinc is what's called a "sacrificial" coating, which means that it will sacrifice itself to corrosion, and protect the metal.
 So if your pennies are rusted, then consider that the zinc did its job.
 It rusted, and saved the penny.
 It may not look pretty, but it saved the metal.
-You can probably get the rust off but not w/out ruining the penny.(maybe try hot phosphoric acid, or hydrochloric, around a 6M concentration run at 120 degrees F.)Joel A
+You can probably get the rust off but not w/out ruining the penny.(maybe try hot phosphoric acid, or hydrochloric, around a 6M concentration run at 120 °F.)Joel A [last name deleted for privacy by Editor]

 - Nanticoke, Pennsylvania, USA